These vegan chocolate chip oatmeal cookies are thick and chewy and delicious! A sprinkle of sea salt takes these over the top!

 2. Oatmeal cookies are a totally acceptable breakfast food, even if they include chocolate chips.
 And if they include nuts?
 Well, then you are really all set, because protein and healthy fats!
 Such a good breakfast. :)

 Before we had our boys, if we were headed out somewhere early in the morning, and I had oatmeal cookies in the house, I would take several cookies and a glass tumbler of milk in the car with me for breakfast.
 The non-travel cup full of milk in the cup holder used to drive Darryl nuts.
-Of course, he would have to drive, so I could dip my “breakfast” in milk. :) Anyway, these oatmeal cookies are nice and thick, and include lots of chocolate chips and a generous sprinkling of sea salt on top.
+Of course, he would have to drive, so I could dip my “breakfast” in milk. :) Anyway, these vegan chocolate chip oatmeal cookies are nice and thick, and include a generous sprinkling of sea salt on top.
 No raisins.

 - ½ cup vegan buttery spread